Adjusting Your Straps

 Metal Bracelet with Removable Links

-Link removal tool or small pin pusher
+Link removal tool or pin pusher

 Small hammer (optional)